daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ### Usage

-Jupyter Notebook is a powerful, interactive computing tool that supports data analysis, visualization, and code execution in an easy-to-use web-based interface.
-Here's why and how it's commonly used:
+Now, you know what Jupyter Notebook is.
+Below you will find out why and how it's commonly used:

 - **Interactive Code Execution**: Write and execute code in individual cells, allowing for iterative development and real-time feedback.
 Supports multiple programming languages (e.g., Python, R, Julia), with Python being the most commonly used.